Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Dynamical characterization of pre-tangent spaces

 Now we can state the following corollary which generalizes the corresponding finite-dimensional result due to Bonatti and Crovisier \cite{BC16}.

-\begin{thm} Under assumptions (i) (ii) and the following: (iii) for each $ m \in K $, the pair $ (\widehat{X}^c_{m}, \widehat{X}^{h}_{m}) $ has property (*) (see \autoref{def:p*} and \autoref{exa:p*}; for examples (a) $ X $ is a Hilbert space with $ X^c_{m} $ separable for each $ m \in K $, or (b) $ X^c_{m} $ is finite-dimensional for each $ m \in K $), there is a $ C^1 $ submanifold $ \Sigma^c $ of $ X $ such that it contains $ K $ in its interior, $ T_{m}\Sigma^c = \widehat{X}^{c}_{m} $ for all $ m \in K $, and it is locally invariant under $ H $ if and only if for all $ m \in K $, $ W^{ss}(m) \cap K = \{m\} $ and $ W^{uu}(m) \cap K = \{m\} $. \end{thm}
+\begin{thm} Under assumptions (i)--(ii) and the following: (iii) for each $ m \in K $, the pair $ (\widehat{X}^c_{m}, \widehat{X}^{h}_{m}) $ has property (*) (see \autoref{def:p*} and \autoref{exa:p*}; for examples (a) $ X $ is a Hilbert space with $ X^c_{m} $ separable for each $ m \in K $, or (b) $ X^c_{m} $ is finite-dimensional for each $ m \in K $), there is a $ C^1 $ submanifold $ \Sigma^c $ of $ X $ such that it contains $ K $ in its interior, $ T_{m}\Sigma^c = \widehat{X}^{c}_{m} $ for all $ m \in K $, and it is locally invariant under $ H $ if and only if for all $ m \in K $, $ W^{ss}(m) \cap K = \{m\} $ and $ W^{uu}(m) \cap K = \{m\} $. \end{thm}

-See \cite{BC16} for more deep dynamical consequences of above result in the finite-dimensional setting.
-The invertibility of $ H $ in fact is not necessary; what we need is $ H $ is invertible at $ K $.
-Moreover, the above result also holds for $ H $ being a correspondence with $ C^1 $ generating map, left to readers.
+See \cite{BC16} for more deep dynamical consequences of the above result in the finite-dimensional setting.
+The invertibility of $ H $ on $\mathbb{B}_{\epsilon'} (K)$ is not necessary; in fact, what we need is that $ H: K \to K $ is invertible.
+Moreover, the above result also holds for $ H $ being a correspondence with $ C^1 $ generating map, which is left to the readers.